 We sat down in the UNHCR COMPOUND to rest.
 One police man came and asked us to leave and get out back to the mass that was killing us of which we refused, he turned around and he made a call with 5minutes the Kenyan police arrived in the UNHCR COMPOUND with to police patrol, they told the beaten gays and transgender that get out. we said they are going to kill us,. they made a circle around them, and they started beating every body with hand bar, wooden huge sticks, barbed wire and metallic poles plus pulling the guys penis and bolls saying we have a lot of pussy here why to you go for men.

-A transgender was Pierce a wood in the ass and pierced her still in the leg. boys streamed like they lost their moms antill all could not walk no more and even went voiceless. all this went on went when the UNHCR officials were watching. what they helped to tell the police to drop us to the hospital.
-Our phone were taken. while we were in the patrol. when we reached to hospital still no proper medication was done, we just carried our selves slowly up to the place we stay and people are in critical condition and they still need medication and food.
+A transgender was Pierce a wood in the ass and pierced her still in the leg. boys screamed like they lost their moms antill all could not walk no more and even went voiceless. all this went on went when the UNHCR officials were watching. what they helped to tell the police to drop us to the hospital.
+Our phone were taken. while we were in the patrol. when we reached to hospital still no proper medication was done, we just carried our selves slowly up to the place we stay and people are in critical condition and they still need medication and food.”

 A second refugees confirmed:

 All the phones of refugees were confiscated.
 Phones are lifelines and hold the small amounts of money these refugees need to sustain their rationed food.
+This had added to the distress and insecurity.

 There have been 6 seperate attacks on LGBTI refugees in the past few weeks.
 The most recent the night before the peaceful demonstration.
 All required expensive medical treatment.
 Most attacks went unrecorded because the victims couldn’t pay the bribe the police wanted to record it.
-Anti- LGBT Sudanese continue to threaten LGBT Ugandans.
+Anti-LGBT Sudanese continue to threaten LGBT Ugandans.
 The so called “protection zone” is anything but safe – but rather a small compound surrounded by a make shift fence which is merely bush and bramble.
-Previously the fence was torn down between one “protection zone” and their homophobic Sudanese neighbors and a lesbian’s sleeping hut was set on fire – destroyed in broad daylight.
+Previously the fence was torn down between one “protection zone” and their homophobic Sudanese neighbors and a lesbian’s sleeping hut was set on fire, destroyed in broad daylight.
 Requests for assistance or help from UNHCR, Kakuma, according the refugees have been ignored.
 Private funds solicited from LGBT donors in Japan and USA help pay to reconstruct the fences, to provide transport, extra food and transport to medical facilities.

 UNHCR must launch an investigation and also a safe shelter plan for LGBTQ REFUGEES – so that they can have safety while seeking respite from the constant barrage and threat of attacks.